lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 To change the brightness of a scan slide the slider or input an a positive or negative number into the the numeric field.
 To change constrast slide the slider or input a positive or negative number in the numeric field.

+To select part of a scan you particularly want to save is to click over a preview of a scan and you will drag the selection with the mouse.
 To clear selections that can be automatically selected but canceled with a brown smudge with an x on it.

 How to launch
 -------------